Oakesso/DOM-Example-1/README.md

-Change the content of the <p> element with id="demo".
+Change the content of the "<p>" element with id="demo".